Con O'Callaghan aware that All-Ireland success can dry up very quickly

 Under manager Dessie Farrell, he has relished the challenge of playing centre-forward which has allowed him to become more involved with play.

-Speaking after winning the award, O’Callaghan was asked how he found his new role in the half-forward line.
+Speaking to the media after winning his award, O’Callaghan was asked how he was adapting to his new role in the half-forward line.

 “Yeah I suppose it’s a new challenge, that’s the way you look at it,” O’Callaghan said.